Tencent/phxsql/README.md

 #PhxSQL features:
   - high availability by automatic failovers: the cluster works well when more than half of cluster nodes work and are interconnected.
   - guarantee of data consistency among cluster nodes: replacing loss-less semi-sync between MySQL master and MySQL slaves with Paxos, PhxSQL ensures zero-loss binlogs between master and slaves and supports linearizable consistency, which is as strong as that of Zookeeper.
-  - complete compliance with MySQL for and MySQL client: PhxSQL supports up to serializable isolation level of transaction.
+  - complete compliance with MySQL and MySQL client: PhxSQL supports up to serializable isolation level of transaction.
   - easy deployment and easy maintenance: PhxSQL, powered by in-house implementation of Paxos, has only 4 components including MySQL and doesn't depend on zookeeper or etcd for anything.
 PhxSql supports automated cluster membership hot reconfiguration.